 Leave for bereavement (when offered by company policy).

 Employers in California can NOT discriminate against staff taking the family, medical, or other covered leave given by law.
 And in most situations, when you return from leave, they are expected to reinstate you to your previous role.

-Our jobs lawyers in California are up-to-date on the latest trends in the dynamic, emerging privacy rights area for employees.
+Our Employment Lawyers in California are up-to-date on the latest trends in the dynamic, emerging privacy rights area for employees.